To learn who your grant manager is for each grant , go to eGrants and select the “My. tab for contact information.

 Approved rates.
 If the applicant has an approved indirect cost rate from either their federal or state cognizant agency and wishes to charge indirect costs to the grant, the applicant must identify the indirect cost rate and provide the Negotiated Indirect Cost Rate Agreement (NICRA), including any information needed to understand the basis for the rate.

 De minimis rate.
-If the applicant does not currently have a federally recognized or state approved indirect cost rate, the PSO may approve indirect costs in an amount not to exceed ten percent of the approved modified total direct costs (MTDC).
+If the applicant does not currently have a federally recognized or state approved indirect cost rate, the PSO may approve indirect costs in an amount not to exceed fifteen percent of the approved modified total direct costs (MTDC).
 Calculating the MTDC should be performed when developing the grant budget and prior to submitting each FSR.
-Equipment, capital expenditures, charges for patient care, tuition remission, and scholarships and fellowships should be excluded when calculating MTDC.
+Equipment, capital expenditures, rental costs, charges for patient care, tuition remission, and scholarships and fellowships should be excluded when calculating MTDC.

 Definition.
 The PSO defines program income as gross income generated by an activity supported by a grant.
 Such activities are most commonly participant fees.